What is Plasma?

 Plasma is regarded as the 4th state—after the more popular solid, liquid and gas—of matter and even though it’s unknown to most people, it is quite efficient.
 The states of matter are known to transform on the application of heat and when adequate heat is applied to gas (mostly nitrogen, argon or oxygen), it undergoes ionisation and the result is gas with high electric conductivity.
 The plasma cutter works by moving energy through the gas to the material that is to be cut.
 It is fast, neat and very efficient.

-Plasma cutters are tools that are designed to cut through metals and materials that conduct electricity, the cutter expels hot plasma that can easily cut through stainless steel, aluminium, cast iron, copper, titanium and so on.
-It is used mostly by welders, car mechanics, shipbuilders, industry workers, salvage yard workers etc. However, as time passed and plasma cutters got more affordable and more functional (how to choose best plasma cutter for the money), it has become a household tool that can be found in many homes and on most workbenches.
+Plasma cutters tools are designed to cut through metals and materials that conduct electricity.
+The cutter expels hot plasma that can easily cut through stainless steel, aluminium, cast iron, copper, titanium and so on.
+It is used mostly by welders, car mechanics, shipbuilders, industry workers, salvage yard workers etc. However, as time passed and plasma cutters became more affordable and more functional (how to choose best plasma cutter for the money), it has become a household tool that can be found in many homes and on most workbenches.

 Unlike in the past when you have to rustle through your toolbox in search of the right tool to cut a particular material, plasma cutters can cut through them all and therefore, you have a universal tool for all your tasks.